How You Can Help

 - Monitor the dynamics between kelp and urchin.
 We certainly need to know more about the ongoing interaction between these species.
 Excessive urchin grazing has created >65% bare rock in highest urchin density areas.
 How fast will kelp recover once urchin are removed.
 How quickly will urchin reinvade a refuge area?
 How long can kelp spores remain viable in urchin barrens?
 Higher ocean temperatures and more acidic waters are changing the way these two species interact with each other.

 - Engage community partners, students and citizen scientists.
 We live in a coastal environment reliant on our local ocean resources, whether for our job, our dinner, our vacation, or our enjoyment.
 To turn this crisis around, we will need the support of everyone, whether as a dockside sampler of purple urchin coming in, as a donor of our effort, more eyes in the water, or as a partner organization that can fill an important role.
 Contact us at [email protected] to inquire about becoming involved.

-2018 Kelp Refuge Sites: North Caspar Bay, Noyo Harbor, and Albion Cove:
+Kelp Oasis Zones: North Caspar Bay, Noyo Harbor, and Albion Cove: